-- 3. Determine the nature and importance of the program, activity, or service provided by the program to people's lives - 4.
-Determine the resources available and the costs.
+3. Determine the nature and importance of the program, activity, or service provided by the program to people's lives

+4. Determine the resources available and the costs.
-•ALSDE will conduct an assessments to determine language profile for the State, taking into account regional differences and updating as appropriate.

-- Translation of vital documents is required. - Interpretation services are also required. - Staff training regarding how to provide LEP populations with meaningful access is paramount (frontline staff).
+- •ALSDE will conduct an assessment to determine language profile for the State, taking into account regional differences and updating as appropriate. - Translation of vital documents is required. - Interpretation services are also required. - •Staff training regarding how to provide LEP populations with meaningful access is paramount (frontline staff).

-- Examples of language services - Bilingual staff and qualified staff Interpreters - Telephone interpreter lines - Qualified interpretation services (oral) - Qualified translation services (written & sight) - Qualified community organizations and volunteers - \\\ALSDE EL Coordinator: Dr. Calandra Hawkins chawkins@alsde.edu,
+- Examples of language services

+- Bilingual staff and qualified staff interpreters

+- Telephone interpreter lines

+- Qualified interpretation services (oral)

+- Qualified translation services (written & sight)

+- Qualified community organizations and volunteers

+- ALSDE EL Coordinator: Ms. Rebecca Wilson

+Rebecca.Wilson@alsde.edu